helloworld9948/OS/README.md

 - **Practical Hours**: 2
 - **Credits**: 1

-## Prerequisites

-- Programming for Problem Solving
-- Computer Organization and Architecture

-## Co-requisite

-- Operating Systems

-## Course Objectives

-- Provide an understanding of the design aspects of operating system concepts through simulation.
-- Introduce basic Unix commands, system call interface for process management, interprocess communication, and I/O in Unix.

-## Course Outcomes

-- Simulate and implement operating system concepts such as scheduling, deadlock management, file management, and memory management.
-- Able to implement C programs using Unix system calls.

 ## List of Experiments

 1. Write C programs to simulate the following CPU Scheduling algorithms: